 The Chehalis basin is the second largest watershed in the state.
 It covers 2,660 square miles.
 Its boundary on the west is the Pacific Ocean, the east, the Deschutes River basin, on the north, the Olympic Mountains, and on the south, the Willapa Hills and Cowlitz River basins.
 Major population centers include Chehalis, Centralia, Aberdeen, and Hoquiam.

 Participating school districts include: Aberdeen, Boistfort, Centralia, Chehalis, Cosmopolis, Elma, Hoquiam, Lake Quinault, McCleary, Montesano, Oakville, Onalaska, Rochester, Tenino, Toledo, and Wishkah Valley in the Chehalis basin.

 - Teacher training on a range of watershed topics including water quality monitoring

 - Monitoring test kits and most chemical refills

-- Watershed library and resource materials, including curriculum, maps, and “Project WET” activity totes
+- Watershed library and resource materials, including curriculum and maps

 - Substitute teachers for water quality monitoring days and Student Congress